-Valley Verde has built on the success of the Home Gardening program with the Super Jardineros (Super gardeners) a 3 year apprenticeship program, an opportunity for some of our most dedicated gardeners to gain professional-level horticultural skills and increase their income through a small business model while contributing to the sustainability of the community and the organization.
+Valley Verde has built on the success of the Home Gardening program with the Super Jardineros (Super gardeners).
+A 3-year apprenticeship program, it provides an opportunity for some of our most dedicated gardeners to gain professional-level horticultural skills and increase their income through a small-business model, all while contributing to the sustainability of their communities and the organization.

-Valley Verde provides the participants with custom mini-greenhouses that are installed in the Super Jardineros backyards, these greenhouses have a production capacity of 500 seedlings per spring and winter season.
+Valley Verde provides the participants with custom mini-greenhouses that are installed in the Super Jardineros backyards, and have a production capacity of 500 seedlings per spring and fall season.

-One unique aspect of this program is that the Super Jardineros learn to propagate seedlings and at the same time grow seedlings that reflect the cultural preferences of Santa Clara County's largest ethnic groups, i.e. Mexican, Vietnamese, Indian, Chinese, and Filipino.
-They grow seedlings; such as bok choy, chayote, epazote, and okra; which are not readily available in local nurseries, and our program helps create much-needed sources for these vegetable seedlings.
+One unique aspect of this program is that the Super Jardineros learn to propagate seedlings by growing varieties that reflect the cultural preferences of Santa Clara County's largest ethnic groups, i.e. Mexican, Vietnamese, Indian, Chinese, and Filipino.
+These ethnic seedlings, such as bok choy, chayote, epazote, and okra are not readily available in local nurseries, and our program helps create much-needed sources for these vegetable seedlings.

-A Valley Verde Greenhouse professional also provides training in nursery care and one-on-one support to monitor the process of growing commercial quality seedlings.
+A Valley Verde Greenhouse professional also provides training in nursery care and one-on-one support to monitor the process and ensure commercial-quality seedlings are grown.

-The Super Jardineros have become the seedlings growers and providers for our organic gardening program families.
-Growing quality seedlings they can provide 1/3 of the seedlings we give to our participant families each season; now including the culturally preferred vegetables and herbs.
+The Super Jardineros have become the seedling growers and providers for our Home Garden Program families.
+By growing high-quality seedlings they can provide 1/3 of the seedlings we give to our participant families each season, including their culturally preferred vegetables and herbs.

 SOCIAL BUSINESS MODEL